Protecting Niger From Malaria

 Targeting the most vulnerable

-Seasonal malaria chemoprevention is a relatively new approach recommended by the World Health Organization since 2012.
+Seasonal malaria chemoprevention (SMC) is an approach recommended by the World Health Organization since 2012.
 It involves the regular administration of antimalarial medication during the rainy season to children between 3 months and 59 months, the age group most at risk for severe illness and death.
-Children are given antimalarial treatments once a month throughout the high-risk season so therapeutic drug levels remain in their blood.

 “Before these projects, malaria was very common.
 Sometimes people were dying,” says Haoulé.
 “I believe in SMC.”